AAI-Online/AIO-tools/README.md

 # AIO-tools

-This is a tool for Attorney Investigations Online which will ease the production of custom content created for the game, such as custom zones.
+This is a tool for Attorney Investigations Online which will ease the production of custom content created for the game, such as custom zones and characters.

 Made in Python 2.7 and PyQt4.